- What commercial auto insurance covers

 - You advertise your business on your personal vehicle.

-How do you determine how much commercial auto insurance coverage you need?
+How to determine how much commercial auto coverage you need

-Figuring out how much commercial auto insurance coverage you need involves evaluating several key aspects of your business, including:
+Figuring out how much commercial auto insurance coverage you need involves evaluating several key aspects of your business.
+Start by reviewing the factors below to decide how much coverage your business really needs.

-Larger businesses with more assets at stake need more protection than smaller businesses with fewer assets.
+- Larger businesses face greater legal exposure and need more protection (higher limits) than smaller businesses with fewer assets.

 “The bigger the size of a company, the more the extent of protection required against potential legal actions,” Kimura says.

-So-called “nuclear” verdicts, which are jury awards of more than $10 million, are becoming more common, largely due to social inflation, or people’s opinions that businesses need to take on more accountability.
+Social inflation, or people’s opinions that businesses need to take on greater accountability, has led juries to award higher settlements against companies.
+So-called “nuclear” verdicts are jury awards exceeding $10 million.
 Of the 1,288 nuclear verdicts the U.S. Institute for Legal Reform analyzed from 2013 to 2022, the second most frequent cases were for auto accidents (23.2%).
 According to the 2024 study, commercial auto accidents involving tractor-trailers are the most likely to result in a nuclear verdict if the case goes to trial.

 Here are some common mistakes to avoid while choosing commercial auto insurance coverage: